cedadev/nlds/docs/source/api-reference/nlds-server.rst

 The routers
 -----------
 The routers control the endpoints of the API, and are the backbone of the nlds-server API.
-They are documented automatically (thanks to Swagger UI) and instructions on accessing these can be found in :doc:`../home`.
+They are documented automatically thanks to the OpenAPI UI.

 The authenticators
 ------------------